EuPathDB/vagrant-workflow-software/README.md

 ### Vagrantfile

-The `Vagrantfile` specifies some variables at the top.
+The `Vagrantfile` specifies a dictionary at the top.

-    WF_HOST = 'consign.pmacs.upenn.edu'
-    WF_USER_PATH = '/project/eupathdblab/workflow-software'
-    WF_SHARED_GROUP = 'eupathdblab'
-    WF_USER = 'debbie'
+    WF_SERVERS = {
+      :rhel5 => {
+        :vagrant_box     => 'puppetlabs/centos-5.11-64-nocm',
+        :wf_hostname     => 'zcluster.rcc.uga.edu',
+        :wf_user_path    => '/panfs/pstor.storage/jckscratch/eupath/workflow-software',
+        :wf_user         => 'debbie',
+        :wf_shared_group => 'jcklab',
+      },
+      :rhel6 => {
+        :vagrant_box     => 'puppetlabs/centos-6.6-64-nocm',
+        :wf_hostname     => 'consign.pmacs.upenn.edu',
+        :wf_user_path    => '/project/eupathdblab/workflow-software',
+        :wf_user         => 'debbie',
+        :wf_shared_group => 'eupathdblab',
+      }
+    }

+This allows defining properties for multiple Vagrant boxes.
+The above example will set up CentOS 5 and CentOS 6 environments on two virtual machines.
+These will be named according the top key values (`rhel5` and `rhel6` in this example).
+These names will be used with `vagrant ssh` to identify which managed machine to connect to.

-`WF_HOST` can be given the name of an existing cluster.
+`wf_hostname` can be given the name of an existing cluster.
 This permits using an existing Puppet node manifest and leverages existing profile configurations (e.g. `$eupath_dir/etc/bashrc`) that use hostname conditionals.
 Note that different compute clusters use various OS versions (e.g. CentOS 5 and CentOS 6).
-Be sure `config.vm.box` in the `Vagrantfile` is configured for a Vagrant box with a matching OS for the chosen `WF_HOST`.
+Be sure `config.vm.box` in the `Vagrantfile` is configured for a Vagrant box with a matching OS for the chosen `wf_hostname`.

-`WF_USER_PATH` should match `user_path` in the Puppet node manifest for the host.
+`wf_user_path` should match `user_path` in the Puppet node manifest for the host.

-`WF_SHARED_GROUP` should match `shared_group` in the Puppet node manifest for the host.
+`wf_shared_group` should match `shared_group` in the Puppet node manifest for the host.

-`WF_USER` can be any name.
+`wf_user` can be any name.
 An account of this name will be created on the virtual machine and its shell environment will be configured as a typical workflow user.
 This account is optionally used for testing.

 ### Simulating a workflow user